socib/Leaflet.TimeDimension/README.md

 `timeDimension`       | `null`        |
 `transitionTime`      | `1000`        | Milliseconds that the player will wait to check and launch the next time in the TimeDimension
 `buffer`              | `5`           | *(Number or Function)* Number of times forward that will be requested in each iteration.
 Function callback will be called with 3 parameters (`transitionTime`, `minBufferReady`, `loop`)
-`minBufferReady`      | `1`           | If this option is greater than 0, the player will full the buffer every time the number of next ready times (next layers ready) is bellow this number.
+`minBufferReady`      | `1`           | If this option is greater than 0, the player will full the buffer every time the number of next ready times (next layers ready) is below this number.
-`loop`                | `false`       | Loop the animation when arrives to the last available time
+`loop`                | `false`       | Loop the animation when it reaches the last available time

 #### <a name="timeDimensionPlayerMethod"></a> Methods